abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 partition unit for each implementation file, which solves the problem of unneeded recompilations, but adds new problems: Each internal partition needs a unique name, which is unused, and the produced BMI file is not needed.
-Maintaining possibly hundreds of unique identifiers is tricky and error prone and the resulting code looks messy and isn't really a pleasure to read.
+Maintaining possibly hundreds of unsued unique identifiers is tricky and error prone and the resulting code looks messy and isn't really a pleasure to read.

-What can be done?

 As previously already mentioned, there have been discussion about introducing a new syntax